G1OJS/SARK100-Firmware/pages/GeometricRouteLoad.md

 $$area=\frac{1}{2}AX_L$$

-We can find also find the area of this triangle from the three known side lengths using [Heron's formula](https://en.wikipedia.org/wiki/Heron%27s_formula).
+We can also find the area of this triangle from the three known side lengths using [Heron's formula](https://en.wikipedia.org/wiki/Heron%27s_formula).
 One way to write this formula is:

 $$area = \frac{1}{4}\sqrt{(a+b+c)(b+c-a)(a+c-b)(a+b-c)}$$